survivejs/webpack-book/manuscript/packages/01_consuming.md

 ### Disabling Asset Loading

-Sometimes you might be consuming a package that has formats you are not interested in.
-A good example of this might be a font framework.
-They often provide fonts in all formats, but you might need only a few if you support modern browsers.
+It is possible a package comes with formats you are not interested in.
+A good example of this is a font framework.
+They often provide fonts in all formats, but you may need only a few if you support modern browsers.

 [null-loader](https://www.npmjs.com/package/null-loader) fits the use case.
 You can tell webpack to pipe certain assets through it.